Working from Home Ergonomics Common Mistakes

 Working from Home Ergonomics is the recent necessity observed during the lockdown, in employees who operate from home.
-Physiotherapists assess, plan, and implement rehabilitative measures to restore the normal human function.
-History of Physiotherapy has evolved for 100 years and still researches going on to find new treatment methods.
+Physiotherapists assess, plan, and implement rehabilitative measures to restore normal human function.
+The history of Physiotherapy has evolved for 100 years and is still researchers going on to find new treatment methods.
 Work ergonomics focuses on work performance based on the worker’s safety and productivity.
-Since the World is almost on standstill due to COVID 19, the majority of the companies have opted for Teleworking (Work from home).
-Let’s discuss this concept in brief and discuss tips and techniques to ensure a safe and efficient work from home environment.
+Since the World is almost at standstill due to COVID 19, the majority of companies have opted for Teleworking (Work from home).
+Let’s discuss this concept in brief and discuss tips and techniques to ensure a safe and efficient work-from-home environment.

 Work from home (Teleworking) has been going on for years but due to unavoidable situations, the office workers are almost at home for 5 months.
-This is not only taking a toll on our physical wellbeing but also affects mentally.
+This is not only taking a toll on our physical well-being but also affects us mentally.

 Common Mistakes Performed In Work From Home Scenario

 - Improper Posture while working.
-Strain on the Neck & Shoulders.
+The strain on the Neck & Shoulders.

 - Screen height differences, raising shoulders while typing.